-1. On the Edit menu, check Enforce Transform Windows.

-How do I allow clusters to move outside their transform windows?

-On the Edit menu, clear Enforce Transform Windows.
+- 1. In the Edit menu, check Enforce Transform Windows to lock. - On the Edit menu, clear Enforce Transform Windows to allow clusters beyond transform windows.

-- Clusters that are outside their transform window appear in the Transforms column of the Compound Table as Outside Windows.
+- View the size of the transform that has been applied to any cluster by hovering the mouse cursor over it.
+The transform size appears in the top right corner of the Spectrum Graph, and visually as a thick blue line connecting the starting position of the selected cluster and its current position. - When you move a cluster outside its transform window, its transform adjustment triangle turns red.
+The Transform column in the Compound Table will also indicate whether the compound has any clusters that have been moved beyond their transform windows - Clusters that are outside their transform window appear in the Transforms column of the Compound Table as Outside Windows.
 Note that you may need to turn on the Transforms column in the Compound Table. - When you move a cluster outside its transform window, the adjustment triangle on the horizontal axis of the graph turns red.
 Also, when you hover over the cluster of its triangle, the visual indicator for the adjustment is red, as is the text in the top right corner of the Spectrum Graph describing the extent of the adjustment. - Transform windows for pH sensitive compound signatures (including those found in the Chenomx Reference Library) are determined in part based on the pH uncertainty for the current spectrum.
 If you find that you frequently need to override the transform windows for a spectrum, user Processor to check the accuracy of its pH calibration, and consider increasing its pH uncertainty value.